dbohdan/recur/README.md

 You can use the following variables in the condition expression:

-* `attempt`: `int` — the number of the current attempt, starting at one.
+* `attempt`: `int` — the number of the current attempt, starting with one.
-Combine with `--tries -1` to use instead of the built-in attempt counter.
+Combine with `--tries -1` to use the condition instead of the built-in attempt counter.
 * `code`: `int | None` — the exit code of the last command.
-`None` if the command was not found.
+`code` is `None` when the command was not found.
 * `command_found`: `bool` — whether the last command was found.
 * `time`: `float` — the time the most recent attempt took, in seconds.
 * `total_time`: `float` — the time between the start of the first attempt and the end of the most recent, again in seconds.